-- (a) During fiscal 2016, the Company sold its 35.5% Pardo joint venture interest to Inventus Mining Corp. ("Inventus") for \$75,000 cash and 25,500,000 shares (representing 25.4% of the then total outstanding shares) of Inventus.
+- (a) During fiscal 2016, the Company sold its 35.5% Pardo joint venture interest to Inventus Mining Corp. ("Inventus") for \$75,000 cash and 25,500,000 shares (representing 25.4% of the then total outstanding shares) of Inventus, the common shares of which are listed on the TSX Venture Exchange.
 Although the Company has exercised its right to designate a member of the Board of Directors of Inventus, the Company does not have any influence on Inventus' operations since the Company, by agreement, has no involvement in Inventus' business decision making processes, no interchange of management personnel, and does not receive any technical information not made available to all shareholders.
-Accordingly, the Company accounted for its investment in Inventus initially at cost.
-During the current year, the Company sold 2,203,500 shares for proceeds of \$413,528, and accordingly at December 31, 2018 held 22,978,000 shares at an estimated aggregate market value of \$3,102,030. - (b) With its main business focus being mineral exploration, the Company does not generally intend to hold its investments in marketable securities for long-term periods, and accordingly these are classified as current assets.
+Accordingly, the Company accounted for its investment in Inventus initially at cost, and subsequently at current fair value.
+Subsequent to December 31, 2019, the Company sold 10,000,000 shares for gross proceeds of \$1,004,800, and at around the same time Inventus completed a financing in which the Company did not participate.
+The Company now retains ownership of 12,978,000 shares, representing approximately 10.58% of the issued and outstanding common shares of Inventus. - (b) With its main business focus being mineral exploration, the Company does not generally intend to hold its investments in marketable securities for long-term periods, and accordingly these are classified as current assets.
 All of the Company's investments in marketable securities are also classified as FVTPL.